Threat hunting in Threat Explorer for Microsoft Defender for Office 365

 Defender for Office 365 Plan 1 uses Real-time detections, which is a subset of the Threat Explorer (also called Explorer) hunting tool in Plan 2.
 In this series of articles, most of the examples were created using the full Threat Explorer.
 Admins should test any steps in Real-time detections to see where they apply.

-After you go to Explorer, by default, you'll arrive on the Malware page, but use the View drop down to get familiar with your options.
-If you're hunting Phish, or digging into a threat campaign, choose those views.
+After you go to Explorer, by default, you'll arrive on the All email page, but use the tabs to navigate to the available views.
+If you're hunting phish or digging into a threat campaign, choose those views.

-Once a security operations (Sec Ops) person selects the data they want to see, whether the scope is narrow view like user Submissions, or a wider view, like All email, they can use the Sender button to further filter.
+Once a security operations (Sec Ops) person selects the data they want to see, they can further narrow down the data by applying filters such as Sender, Recipient, and Subject, or select an appropriate date range to get the desired results.
 Remember to select Refresh to complete your filtering actions.

 Refining focus in Explorer or Real-time detection can be thought of in layers.
 The first is View.
 The second can be thought of as a filtered focus.
 For example, you can retrace the steps you took in finding a threat by recording your decisions like this: To find the issue in Explorer, I chose the Malware View with a Recipient filter focus.
 This makes retracing your steps easier.